emjose/js-notes-app/README.md

 -   The app uses local storage for data persistence and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules">JavaScript modules</a> to render the HTML view.

--   **This app is best viewed on a desktop computer or a laptop**, using a Chrome, Firefox, or Edge browser.
+-   **This app is best viewed on a desktop computer or a laptop, using a Chrome, Firefox, or Edge browser.**

 #